qooxdoo/qooxdoo/docs/desktop/gui/themes.md

   corresponding `@asset` directives.
 - Be sure to check all build in widgets with all states.
 A Widget may have a different looks and feel when disabled or invalid.
-- Its a good idea to copy a existing appearance theme and edit all the stuff you need.
+- It's a good idea to copy a existing appearance theme and edit all the stuff you need.
 That way, you can be sure that you have all the appearance keys included the framework needs.